safeledger logo

 • First, the notarized POA must be attested by the UAE Ministry of Foreign Affairs (MoFA).

 • Second, it must be attested by the embassy or consulate of the destination country, which is located within the UAE.
-This final stamp confirms the document is valid for use in that specific country.

 Note: Attestation is not usually required if the child is traveling within the UAE.